AdKaRa/TrelloMinus/README.md

 After git clone, enter project directory and install appropriate modules by typing:
 `npm install`

-If you add/want to add a module to the project type `npm install <module_name> --save`
+If you add/want to add a module to the project type:
+`npm install <module_name> --save`

+##Test:

+Tests are added to test directory in unit (for unit testing purposes) and respectively to subdirectories (models, controllers, etc.).

+To run tests simply type in main directory:
+`mocha`